vyos/vyos-documentation/docs/services/pppoe-server.rst

   set service pppoe-server interface eth3 vlan-range 2000-3000

-The pppoe-server will now create these VLANs if required and once the user session has been cancelled, and the VLAN is not neccessary anymore, it will remove it again.
+The pppoe-server will now create these VLANs if required and once the user session has been cancelled, and the VLAN is not necessary anymore, it will remove it again.